manuelmeister/dm/docs/2-reasoning-proofs/index.md

 ### 2.6.5.
 Case Distinction

-::: info Definition 2.16.
+::: definition Definition 2.16.
 Case Distinction{#definition-2-16}
 A proof of a statement $S$ by *case distinction* proceeds in three steps:

 1. Find a finite list $R_1, … , R_k$ of mathematical statements (the *cases*).